Konnagar: Private bus

 There are regular auto services available also towards Bally and Serampore.
 Apart from this, there are Ferry Services to Greater Kolkata (Panihati) on the other end of Ganges banks.
 Now ferry service becomes more frequent.
 Netaji Subhas Chandra Bose International Airport is 17 km from Konnagar.

 Education

 Nabagram Hiralal Paul College, a general degree college, was established in 1957, at Nabagram, Konnagar.
 Prof. Sudhangshu Sekhar Bhattacharya, a contributor to the build-up of the college.
-Every year there is a alumni meet on first Sun day of the year.
+Every year there is an alumni meet on first Sun day of the year.
 In Konnagar, there are quite a few higher secondary high schools including Konnagar Boys' High School (established in 1854), Hindu Girls' High School, Rajendra Smriti Vidyalaya, Nabagram Hiralal Paul Girls High School and Nabagram Vidyapith.
 There are many government secondary schools including Ashalata Balika Vidyalaya, Konnagar K.P Balika, Konnagar Sri Arabinda Vidyapaith.
 All the above mentioned institutions are Govt. aided.